awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Unregistered Devices \(11\) ]

-For devices not registered in registry, the following policy grants permission to connect to with client ID `client1` and to subscribe to and receive messages on one topic:
+For devices not registered in AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with client ID `client1` and to subscribe to and receive messages on one topic:

 ```
 {